MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 | API/SDK support | Yes | Yes |

 - **Spark jobs**: you can bring your .py/.R/jar files.
 Fabric supports SparkR.
 A Spark job definition supports reference files, command line arguments, Spark configurations, and lakehouse references.
-- **Import/export**: in Azure Synapse, you can import/export JSON-based Spark job definition from the UI.
+- **Import/export**: in Azure Synapse, you can import/export json-based Spark job definition from the UI.
 This feature isn't available yet in Fabric.
 - **.NET for Spark C#**: Fabric doesn't support .NET Spark (C#).
 However, the recommendation is that users with [existing workloads written in C# or F# migrate to Python or Scala](/azure/synapse-analytics/spark/spark-dotnet).
 - **Pipeline activity support**: Data pipelines in Fabric don't include Spark job definition activity yet.
 You could use scheduled runs if you want to run your Spark job periodically.
 - **Built-in scheduled run support**: Fabric supports [scheduled runs for a Spark Job Definition](run-spark-job-definition.md).